astampoulis/makam-paper-funpearl/makamcode/00-introduction.md

 ADVISOR.
 That sounds like a lot.
 Why don't you use some kind of metalanguage to implement the prototype?

 STUDENT.
-You mean a tool like PLT Redex \citep{felleisen2009semantics}, the K Framework
+You mean a tool like Racket/PLT Redex \citep{tobin2011languages,felleisen2009semantics}, the K Framework
 \citep{rosu2010overview,ellison2009rewriting}, Spoofax \citep{kats2010spoofax}, Needle \&
 Knot \citep{keuchel2016needle}, or CRSX \citep{rose2011crsx}?